Crunch-io/webdocs/crunch/crunch_tabbooks.md

 audience: all
 ---

-A tab book consists of a multitable header crossed by some or all of the variables in the dataset.
+A tab book consists of some or all of the variables in the dataset crossed with a multitable header.

 To export a tab book to Excel: